emmajanedrews/base-template/_drafts/draft.md

 {% include youtube.html %}

-If you’re interested in real estate investing, our property management company, HBR Rentals, could be helpful for you.
+<center>If you’re interested in real estate investing, our property management company, HBR Rentals, could be helpful for you.</center>

 Today, we’d like to touch on a topic we haven’t discussed much here in the past, which is our property management company HBR Rentals.